darktasevski/CompSci/Math/negative_numbers.md

 ## Absolute values

-Opossite of an number is the number that is same distance from the zero, but on the other side of it.
+Opposite of an number is the number that is same distance from the zero, but on the other side of it.

-For example: opossite of 3 is -3, of the 5 is -5, 72 is -72 and so on...
+For example: opposite of 3 is -3, of the 5 is -5, 72 is -72 and so on...

 One way to think about it is that the number will have the same absolute value but the different sign.